Chegeree Cliffs

 The property protects a healthy forest and awe-inspiring 250-foot-high limestone cliffs and ridgetops, bordering both sides of Lick Branch Creek.

 The cliff-dwelling plants found at Chegeree Cliffs alone make the site worthy of protection.
-These include purple cliffbrake and black-stemmed spleenwort, the latter of which is endangered in Ohio.
+These include purple cliffbrake and black-stemmed spleenwort, an endangered state-listed species in Ohio.

 The property was donated to the Arc of Appalachia by John Wesley Grace, who helped us name the preserve.
 In John’s words, “Chegeree was a Native American, remembered only for a map of the Ohio River area that he drew in 1755.
 I found an image of it on the Carter County Genealogy website, and I’ve spent many hours poring over it.
 I feel like I have developed a special connection to him.
 I sometimes think of the possibility that he might have visited Lick Branch and, like me, was moved by the simple beauty of it.”